How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 A less stressed CPU may not be able to generate heat.
 For that reason, the CPU cooler does not have to do as much work.
 Therefore, if the cooler is not correctly installed on the processor, the user is unaware of it.

-As a result of the stress test, the processor will be used 100% of the time, and the user will be able to monitor the maximum temperature of the CPU and determine whether their cooler is properly mounted.
+As a result of the stress test, the processor will be used 100% of the time, and the user will be able to monitor the maximum temperature of the CPU and determine whether their cooler is appropriately mounted.

 Here’s how to perform a stress test: